Venipuncture: Taking blood samples from animals

 The volume of the blood sample collection is very important in experimental animals.
 All nonterminal blood collection without replacement of fluids is limited up to 10% of total circulating blood volume in healthy, normal, adult animals on a single occasion and collection may be repeated after three to four weeks.
 In case repeated blood samples are required at short intervals, a maximum of 0.6 ml/kg/day or 1.0% of an animal's total blood volume can be removed every 24 hours.
 The estimated blood volume in adult animals is 55 to 70 ml/kg body weight.
 Care should be taken for older and obese animals.
 If blood collection volume exceeds more than 10% of total blood volume, fluid replacement may be required.
 Lactated Ringer's solution (LRS) is recommended as the best fluid replacement by National Institutes of Health (NIH).
 If the volume of blood collection exceeds more than 30% of the total circulatory blood volume, adequate care should be taken so that the animal does not develop hypovolemia.

-Blood alcohol tests

-It is generally not advisable to use isopropyl alcohol to cleanse the venipuncture site when obtaining a specimen for a blood alcohol test.
-This has been related largely to the potential legal implications associated with the use of alcohol-based cleaners that could theoretically impact analysis.
-Numerous police alcohol collection kits have been marketed that incorporate a sodium fluoride/potassium oxalate preservative and non-alcohol-based cleansing agents to ensure proper collection.
-Using soap and hot water or a povidone-iodine swab are advisable alternatives to isopropyl alcohol in this case.